mckennapsean/dissertation/content/04-example.md

 In addition, we also mocked up more detailed prototypes (_M-67_) that showed how the different visualizations would link together through user interactions.
-These prototypes synthesized all of our design ideas into a revised interface, as illustrated in [@fig:redesign]e.
+These prototypes synthesized all of our design ideas into a revised interface, as illustrated in [@fig:redesign2].
 The purpose behind this method was to envision what RVS _could_ be even though a complete software implementation was beyond what our visualization could perform given our constraint of time.
 We considered real-world datasets and user workflows when creating and formulating